ruppinlab/tcga-microbiome-prediction/README.md

 ### Clinical covariate models

-Run the clinical covariate-only models and save the results:
+We create clinical covariate models -- models containing age at diagnosis, gender and tumor stage.
+Create these and save the results:

 ```bash
 python run_surv_clinical_models.py